olavt/zwave-multilevel-sensor/README.md

 ### What you will need

-- A PC running Windows as the development workstation
+- A PC running Windows as the development workstation.
-- Install Simplicity Studio V5 from Silicon Labs
+- Install Simplicity Studio V5 from Silicon Labs.
-- Silicon Labs ZGM230-DK2603A Development Kit
+- Silicon Labs ZGM230-DK2603A Development Kit.
-- CO2 sensor with serial port (UART) connection
+- CO2 sensor with serial port (UART) connection.
+I'm using a Winsen MH-Z14A.

 This article assumes that you have already installed Simplicity Studio V5 and the Gecko SDK 4.3.1